petermuessig/openui5-docs/docs/Theming_497c27a.md

 To ensure these functions, OpenUI5 uses the following components:

 -   A CSS generator with several functions: LESS processing \(CSS variables substitution etc.\), merge of CSS files created for different themes and controls for optimal runtime consumption, as well as compression or right-to-left substitution if required.
+(Hint: with the availability of the CSS Custom Properties the LESS processing will be removed soon once all UI5 libraries are using the CSS Custom Properties consistently)
 -   The OpenUI5 runtime handles the loading of the appropriate CSS file for the control libraries used in the application page by adding `<style>` tags to the document head.
 There is also an API available for switching themes, which replaces the CSS URLs and therefore does not modify the application state.

 ***